Synerise/ios-sdk/README.md

 ## Configure push notifications

-When you want to use the full functionality of SyneriseSDK, you have to configure Push Notifications.
+When you want to use the full functionality of **Synerise SDK**, you have to configure Push Notifications.
 It works with help Firebase Messaging service.

 Following steps must be done:
 1. Start Firebase service.
 2. Set Firebase Messaging delegate.
 3. Register for Apple Push Notifications.
 4. Implement Firebase Messaging service.
-5. Invoke SyneriseSDK method for push registration and pass FCM Token.
+5. Invoke **Synerise SDK** method for push registration and pass FCM Token.

 Note: more about Firebase configuration - [get started with Firebase iOS](https://firebase.google.com/docs/storage/ios/start).